 Our Chiropractors in use treatment involves manual therapy, including manipulation of the spine, other joints, and soft tissues; treatment also includes exercises and health and lifestyle counseling.
-Chiropractic treatment in intended to solve spine, other joint problems and pain that results from accidents, falls, stress, tensions, and overexertion while limiting or completely eliminating the need for, surgery and hospital stays.
-If you are experiencing pain, stiffness, spasm, decreased range of motion, headache, numbness, tingling or any combination of these symptoms then you most likely are suffering from a chiropractic issue and you should call our office in for an appointment.
+Chiropractic treatment in intended to Chiropractor treatment is intended to relieve serious complications and pain that results from stress, tensions, falls, accidents, and overexertion while limiting or completely eliminating the need for, surgery and hospital stays.
+If you are experiencing pain, stiffness, spasm, decreased range of motion, headache, numbness, tingling or a combination of these symptoms then you most likely have a chiropractic issue and you should call our office in for an appointment.

-My emotions get the best of me when I think about the car accident I was in 4 years ago.
-It changed my life.
-I was driving home from a night out with friends, when I was stuck by a drunk driver. she came full speed and hit me from behind while I was sitting at a stop sign.
-I remember looking back into the rear view mirror as the car was getting closer.
-The car didn't stop and I hardly had time to react.
-The crash was explosive.
+My emotions get the best of me when I think about my car accident in 4 years ago.
+I was driving home from a night out with friends, when I was stuck by a drunk driver.
+It changed my life. she came full speed and rear ended me while I was sitting at a stop sign.
+I remember looking in the rear view mirror as the car was approaching.
+The car wasn't slowing down and I barely had time to react.
+The impact was explosive.
 I passed out.
-I awoke with the EMS hovering over me.
-I started to panic, they calmed me down and told me there were no external injuries, and asked me if I had any pain in my body.
+I awoke with the paramedics hovering over me.
+I started to panic, they calmed me down and told me there were no external injuries, and asked me if I felt any pain in my body.
 I let them know that my back was in alot of pain.
-They had me move my legs and move my toes.
-No paralysis, thank God.
+They had me move my legs and wiggle my toes.
+I wasn't Paralized, thank God.

-I was taken to the emergency room they took x-rays of my back, I had some hairline fractures on my tailbone and some of my discs had shifted out of place.
-The doctor suggested surgery to fix some of the issues it was either that or pain medicine while it healed.
+They took me to the emergency room and took an x-ray of my back, I had a hairline fracture on my tailbone and some of my discs had shifted out of place.
+The doctor suggested surgery to correct some of the problems it was either that or pain medicine while it healed.

 The thought of surgery made me remember my uncle.
-He had a bad back and had undergone alot of back surgeries.
+He had a bad back and had undergone many back surgeries.
 He lived from walker to wheelchair for many years.
-It was a terrible thought.
+It was a painful thought.
 I had a cane to help me walk, I felt like an old person and I was only 34!
 It went on like this for two months.
-I couldn't stand it anymore.
+I couldn't take it any longer.
 I thought sugery would be better than this.
 I signed up to get my first surgery, and the memory of my uncle kept playing in my head.
 I don't want to be like that.

-I was upset to the point of tears one night after not being able to move without unbearable pain shooting down my leg while I layed there.
-The thought of having to live like this anymore was overwhelming.
+I was frustrated to the point of tears one night after not being able to move without terrible pains shooting down my leg while I layed there.
+The thought of having to be like this anymore was overwhelming.
 A whole bottle of pain killers started to look like an option, I prayed for anything better.

-A friend of mine called me that I hadn't talked to in years.
-I mustered up enough energy to say hello.
-He wanted to get some dinner, I let him know that my back I was hurting too much.
-He was disappointed, but then what he told me was the first glimmer of hope I had heard in a long time.
+My friend called me that I hadn't talked to in years.
+I mustered up enough energy to talk.
+He wanted to grab some dinner, I told him about my accident and that my back I was hurting too much.
+He was disappointed.
+The next thing he told me was the first glimps of hope I had heard in a long time.
 He said, You're in luck Ray, My wife is a chiropractor.
 "She'll get you fixed up in no time."
 His tone made me think he didn't not understand the severity of my condition.
-I tried to explain that this was beyond the help of a chiropractor, but he wouldn't listen.
+I tried to explain that this was past the help of a chiropractor, but he wouldn't listen.
 He set me up an appointment with his wife Shelly the next day.
-I was intrigued, I never went to chiropractors cause I always relied on medical doctors. since They had failed me and I figured I"d try another method.
+I was intrigued, I never went to chiropractors cause I always relied on medical doctors. since They had failed me and I figured I"d try a different method.

 I went into Shelly's office and Daniel showed up for moral support.
-Shelly took a few X-Rays and did some tests with me.
+Shelly took some X-Rays and did some diagnostics with me.
 She had me lay down, and started realigning my back.
-I felt a pop in my back and it was like a miracle, a pressure that I had in my back released.
+I heard a crunch in my back and it was like a miracle, a weight on my back had.
 I felt it all through my body.
 I literally had goose bumps.
-When she was done I sat up with a grin on my face.
+When she was done I got up with a grin on my face.
 I could tell something was different...Better.
-I had a huge list of questions for Shelly and she answered with a grace and patience like no other.
-She Actually took some time to listen to all my concerns unlike Dr. Joe Schmo who wanted to get the best bang for his buck.
+I had a long list of questions for Shelly which she answered with a grace and patience like no other.
+She Actually took the time to listen to all my concerns unlike Dr. Joe Schmo who just wanted to get the best bang for his buck.

 Don't Give up hope!